In this guide, I want to show you how to master your English reading comprehension.

 It is like Facebook for book fans.

-You can also join groups and find other readers who enjoy the same kind of books as yourself.
+You can also join groups and find other readers who enjoy the same books as yourself.
 The people in the groups will recommend other books to you.

-GoodReads is a great place for you to start finding books to read.
+GoodReads is a great place for you to find books to read.
 I use it all the time.

 This is a great website that can help you find other books that you may like to read.